 UN Country Teams

-IOM Chiefs of Mission are frequently invited by Resident Coordinators (RCs) to participate in UN Country Teams (UNCTs), sometimes as a full partner despite IOM's non-United Nations status.
+Since the Organization joined the United Nations System in September 2016, IOM Chiefs of Mission participate in UN Country Teams (UNCTs) as official members.
 Field missions maintain close working relationships with UN partners; the United Nations High Commissioner for Refugees (UNHCR), the International Labour Organization (ILO), the United Nations Children's Fund (UNICEF), the World Food Programme (WFP); the United Nations Development Programme (UNDP) and the Joint United Nations Programme on HIV/AIDS (UNAIDS) being some of the most prominent among them.
 Cooperation includes joint organization and execution of programmes and activities, close coordination and the provision of complementary services.

 Inter-Agency Standing Committee